• Skip to primary navigation

 • Condensation on Toilet Cistern

-Condensation on toilet cisterns/pipes - How to minimise and reduce condensation on toilet cisterns and condensation on pipework in high moisture and humidity areas such as the bathroom and prevent potential damage
+Condensation on toilet cisterns/pipes - How to stop condensation on toilet cisterns and pipework in high moisture and humidity areas such as the bathroom and similar areas

 • Condensation in Double Glazing

-Windows - condensation in double glazing - In this DIY guide we show you how to diagnose condensation and fogging in and on double glazed units and also how to fix condensation issues on your windows
+Windows - condensation in double glazing - In this DIY guide we show you how to fix and prevent condensation in and on double glazing units and also how to fix condensation issues on your windows

 This section focuses exclusively on condensation.
 We explain in detail how it occurs because by understanding it better you will find it easier to cure it yourself in your home.
 Over and above condensation that you find commonly on walls, particularly in bathrooms and kitchens, we cover the tricky problem of condensation in double glazing and in cisterns.